fIammabIe/fIammabIe/README.md

 hi hello yes hi YOU

 just to be informed, i do use she/her on elder faerie ^_^! if you dont like that then BLOCK me loooool i wont force you to do the same :/

+selective-sharing faerie yume

 ![](https://komarev.com/ghpvc/?username=xxchez&color=73241C)